moorepants/dissertation/davisbicycle.rst

 The torque sensor is mounted between two sets of bearings.
 The upper set are tapered roller bearings and the lower are typical bicycle headset bearings.
-Each are preloaded a nomimal amount during installation.
+Each are preloaded a nominal amount during installation.
 We assume that the rotary friction due to each bearing set can be described as the sum of viscous and Coloumb friction.
 The Coulomb friction can be described as a piecewise function of the steering rate, :eq:`eqCoulomb`, and viscous friction as a